vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ```

-The set up process above only needs to be done once.
-In future to start the app do the following:

-1- The Ollama desktop app auto launches when you start your computer.
-2- Double-click this file that's in the project folder:

-The amount of RAM that your machine has needs to exceed the size of the model you want to download.
-For example, if your computer has 8GB of RAM then you should select the gemma3:4b because
-its size is 3.3GB.
-On an M series Mac with 16GB RAM, models with a size of approx. 10 GB tend to run well.

-The speed at which the models run will depend on how fast your computer is.

 <br>

 ## Response times when using myOfflineAi

 - When you send your first message, it make a minute to get your first response.
 But after that responses are much faster.
 - Similarly when you submit an image or a pdf, the response time to the first message may take a while.
-But susequent responses are faster.
+But subsequent responses are faster.

 Therefore, please be patient for the first response.